Travelling safely to and from preschool

-Familiarise yourself with the travel route and preschool entry and exits.
+Familiarise yourself with the travel route and service entry and exits.

 As your child’s first teacher, always role model safe and responsible road user behaviour because they copy what you do.

-Teach them how to be safe by talking with and showing your child when travelling to or from school, and when out and about.
+Teach them how to be safe by talking with and showing your child when travelling to or from their service, and when out and about.

-When walking from home or from the car into the preschool:
+When walking from home or from the car into the service:

-- Only let go of your child’s hand when you’re safely inside the preschool grounds.
+Only let go of your child’s hand when you’re safely inside the service grounds.

-- Keep hold of your child’s hand in the carpark, and when entering and exiting the car, abiding by school signs.
+Keep hold of your child’s hand in the carpark, and when entering and exiting the car, abiding by signs.

-Share this information with your child’s carers such as grandparents, nannies and friends who may take your child to and from preschool.
+Share this information with your child’s carers such as grandparents, nannies and friends who may take your child to and from the service.

 If your service provides transport for children make sure you discuss the arrangements and your expectations with educators before your child starts.

 Ask to see the service’s policies and procedures on transport so you have a good understanding of everyone’s roles and responsibilities.